-Last Name First Full M liddle
+Last Name First Fu ll Middle

 Home Address City State Zip

 Mailing Address (if different from above) City State Zip

 Aliases:

-Home Telephone: () NOTE: Addresses and te lephone
+Home Telephone: () ddresses and telephone

 P.O.S.T.
-PID# numbers are confidential a not be released to the publi
+PID # e confidential and will sed to the public,

-Colorado Basic or Reserve Certificate No pursuant to § 24-72-204, C Z.R.S.
+Colorado Basic or Reserve Certificate No § 24-72-204, C.R.S.

-Date of Birth: Sex: M F
+Date of Birth: Gender: M F

 Date of Issuance of P.O.S.T.
-Letter of Conditional Pe eace Officer Authority
+Letter of Conditional Peace Officer Authority

 C.R.S.
 Authority for Appointment: § 16-2.5-

-serve as a conditionally authorized peace offi shall have been performed within one year prior psychiatrist licensed by the state of Colorado per to the date of appointme ent by a physician and either
+serve as a conditionally authorized peace offi have been performed within one year prior to t licensed by the state of Colorado per § 24-31-3 he date of appointment by a phy

-☐ Appointment ☐ Separation
+Appointment ☐ Separation

-☐ Certified Peace Officer Retired
+Certified Peace Officer Retired

-☐ Reserve Peace Officer ☐ Deceased
+Reserve Peace Officer Deceased

-☐ Conditional Peace Officer Authority
+Conditional Peace Officer Authority

-Date of appointment or separation: -
+Date of appointment or separation:

-Agency: -
+Agency:

 Street City State Zip

-Contact Name (Print Name) Contact's Telephone #
+Contact Name (Print Name) Contact's Te elephone #

-UNDER PENALTIES OF PERJURY, I DECL DOCUMENTS, AND TO THE BEST OF MY KNOWLEDGE ACKNOWLEDGE THAT ANY FALSE STATEMENT, MIS CERTIFICATION, AS WELL AS CRIMINAL PROSECUTIO E AND BELIEF, THEY ARE SSTATEMENT, OR INACC TRUE, CORRECT, AND COMP LETE.
-I FURTHER
+UNDER PENALTIES OF PERJURY, I DECL BEST OF MY KNOWLEDGE AND BELI ACKNOWLEDGE THAT ANY FALSE STAT REVOCATION OF THE INDIVIDUALS CER' EF, IT IS TRUE, CORREFEMENT, MISSTATEMENT PIFICATION, AS WELL AS Date: IINED THIS AFFII CCT, AND COMPI F, OR INACCURAC DAVIT, AND TO THE LETE.
+I FURTHI CY MAY RESULT CCUTION.

-Signature of Agency Head or Designee Date :

 Print Name